 Ein Hemed National Park (official site) lies in the Nahal Kesalon riverbed.
 There are springs in the park, as well as remains of a 12th century Crusader castle.
 It is also known by its Latin name Aqua Bella.

 Ein Hemed is not a big National Park.
 It takes only five – seven minutes to go from one end to another.
 And as you enter this park, you will see a lot of families with kids.
 The main reason is the characteristics of this park.
 There is a lot of greenery, water, shade and a place for kids to run.
 Thus, many families come here for a picnic and relaxing time.

 My last visit to Ein Hemed National Park was more than a decade ago.
 Back then I did not have kids and when traveling my main purpose was to see and learn new and interesting things.
 Thus, Ein Hemed did not impress me at all and it took me more than a decade to return for another visit.

 Stroll through Ein Hemed National Park

-We arrived on a Saturday morning during September.
+We arrived on a Saturday morning in September.
 September is usually already not too hot, but it is before the rainy season. thus Ein Hemed Spring barely had any water.